< prev index next >

 ! * In the JDK Reference Implementation, the following system properties may be used to

-! * configure the default virtual thread scheduler:
+! * configure the built-in default virtual thread scheduler:

 * <table class="striped">